HollenLab/pyxm/README.md

 pyxm is a data acquisition manager for scanning tunneling, scanning probe, or atomic force microscopes written in Python 3.11 with the PySide6 GUI library.
 It aims to provide a simple and intuitive interface for users to queue up multiple sets of images and spectroscopy tasks to preform in a user-defined order.
-TCP/IP commands can be customized through a JSON file to fit the needs of any system. pyxm is designed to communicate with an already existing STM controller and cannot control an STM directly.
+TCP/IP commands can be customized through a JSON file to fit the needs of any system. pyxm is designed to communicate with an already existing microscopy controller and cannot control a microscope directly.

 **⚠️ pyxm is currently in an experimental stage and only been tested on the RHK PanScan Freedom system. ⚠️**